maruthiprasad06/fabzero/readme.md

- Then we created username and user email in the git login After the successfull installation we did cloning the readme file by copying the address and then we did tried updating the file and then we saved the file by commit and then pushing the file to the repository.
+ Then we created username and user email in the git login After the successfull installation we did cloning the readme file by copying the address and then we tried updating the file and then we saved the file by commit and then pushing the file to the repository.